BuilderIO/mitosis/docs/hooks.md

 }
 ```

-And useDefaultProps can also use outside component:
+You can also use `useDefaultProps` outside of the component body:

 ```jsx
 import { useDefaultProps } from '@builder.io/mitosis';